Sebring International Raceway: History

 The circuit was changed and shortened in 1983 to allow simultaneous use of the track and one of the runways, and major changes in 1987 allowed use of another runway.
 Further changes in 1991 accommodated expansion of the airport's facilities, allowing the entire track to be used without interfering with normal airport operations and bringing it close to its current configuration.
 The hairpin was removed in 1997 due to a lack of run-off, and replaced with what became known as the "safety pin".
 Gendebien Bend was also re-profiled to slow the cars' entry to the Ullman straight.

-The track is currently owned by IMSA Holdings, LLC through its subsidiary Sebring International Raceway, LLC via its purchase of the Panoz MSG in September 2012.
+The track is currently owned by IMSA Holdings, LLC through its subsidiary Sebring International Raceway, LLC via its purchase of the Panoz Motor Sports Group in September 2012.
 It is currently leased by the Sebring International Raceway, LLC, which acquired the facility from Andy Evans in 1997.

-The track is often recognized for its famous, high-speed "Turn 17", a long, bumpy, fast right hander that can make or break a car's speed down the front straight.
-The corner can fit up to 3 cars wide.
+The track is often recognized for its famous, high-speed "Turn 17", a long, bumpy, fast right-hander that can make or break a car's speed down the front straight.
+The corner can fit up to three cars wide.

 Skip Barber Racing School held numerous programs at the facility, including a scholarship opportunity for young racers.

-The World Endurance Championship runs a round called the 1000 Miles of Sebring, run concurrently with the famed 12 Hours.
-This race was first run in 2019, with Toyota Gazoo Racing winning overall.
+From 2019 to 2023 (with no races run in 2020 or 2021 due to the COVID-19 pandemic), the World Endurance Championship ran a round called the 1000 Miles of Sebring, run concurrently with the famed 12 Hours.
+The first race in 2019 was won by Toyota Gazoo Racing.
+When the event returned after the pandemic in 2022 it was won by the French Alpine Elf Team.
+Toyota then won their second race at Sebring in 2023.
+The FIA dropped the race from the WEC calendar in 2024 and 2025, its place being taken by the Lone Star Le Mans race at the Circuit of the Americas in Austin, Texas.

-On October 30, 2021 the 1st ever 24 Hours race at Sebring took place hosted by The World Racing League, an Amateur endurance championship series, with W2W Racing winning the overall race by 4 laps on the field in their #983 Porsche Motorsports type 981 Cayman GT4 Clubsport MR.
+In 2021, the first-ever 24-hour race at Sebring took place, hosted by the World Racing League, an amateur endurance championship series, with W2W Racing winning the overall race.